'Just a miracle:' Baby with rare genetic condition responds to experimental treatment

 After Asher was diagnosed, the prognosis was not good.
 Doctors didn't expect him to live for very long.
 That's when parents Madison and Trent Cantrell learned about an experimental treatment being used in a study at Nationwide Hospital in Ohio.
 They asked the hospital to get into the study but were denied.

-It wasn't until social media pressure and several news stories aired that Nationwide offered to give Asher the experimental gene therapy for free—without being part of the study.
+It wasn't until a non-profit, SmashSMARD, that advocates for SMARD1 contacted the hospital and offered to pay for treatment that things took a turn for the better.
+After that, Nationwide offered to give Asher the experimental gene therapy —without being part of the study.
+The hospital also received pressure from a social media campaign and emails/calls from the community.

 Here's the timeline: